oestrich/ex_venture/docs/setup.md

   pool_size: 10
 ```

-### Elixir / Erlang
+### Elixir / Erlang / Node.js

-The easiest way to get Erlang/Elixir going is to install [asdf][asdf]. asdf is a tool that manages programming language versions.
+The easiest way to get Erlang/Elixir and Node.js going is to install [asdf][asdf]. asdf is a tool that manages programming language versions.
 It will simply getting and staying on the correct versions required for running ExVenture.

 You can follow their install guide on the [README][asdf-install].
 Below is the Ubuntu bash set up for reference.